dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 The DHIS2-RTS will be used by

-- pharmacists
-- storekeepers
 - health workers
 - immunization workers
-- supervisors and pharmacy managers
 - community health workers
+- medical storekeepers
+- supervisors and medical store managers

 for managing medical stocks at hospitals, Primary Healthcare facilities (clinics), Immunization services and those managed by community health workers.